Help improve the care sector

 This is our chance to work together to ensure the government understands the true value of social care in our county and move towards paying the fair cost for care.

-We are organising events and clear communications to help you respond to this exercise.
+We have organised events and clear communications to help you respond to this exercise.

 Weekly drop in sessions